Course reserves are books and other items being used for a current course. They have a loan period of two hours or one day.

-Enter citations into the reserve book list form.
-(Form opens in a new browser window; paper copies are available at the Public Health Library).
+Enter citations into the Course Reserve Request Form.
 Include author's name, title, and edition.
 If a desired book is owned by another UCB library and you wish to have it temporarily shelved here, please also include its call number and location.

 If a course had reserves in a previous semester and is being offered again by the same faculty member now, a copy of the previous list should have been mailed to you prior to the beginning of the semester.
 If the same material is to be requested this year, just send that list back to the Public Health Library noting any needed changes.
 If the previous semester's list was expected but not received, contact Nga Tran at the Public Health Library, (510) 642-2511.

 Indicate a loan period (2 hours or 1 day), and whether or not a 2 hour item should be Library Use Only.
 If no preference is indicated, items will be given 2 hour loan period.

 If you have a personal copies/photocopies, please fill out the Course Reserve Personal Copy Form and take it to the library circulation desk along with your materials.
 Your materials will be returned to you after the end of the semester.
 The Library does not place journals on reserve but accepts photocopies of articles.
 (Title 17, United States Code, governs the reproduction of copyrighted material.
 In accepting photocopies for reserve, the UC Berkeley Library assumes that the copy or copies have been made in compliance with the Fair Use Provisions of Section 107.
 For more information on UC copyright policies, please see the UC Copyright Education website.)